Wed, 31 October, 2018

 And it’s amazing drizzled over a plain rice cake spread with cream cheese.

-pomegranate jellyServings: one 1lb jarTime: a couple of hours
+pomegranate jellyServings: one 1lb jarTime: 2 hours

 - 6 pomegranates